mvaibhav5874/CLOUD_SECURITY_IMPLEMENTATION/README.md

 - The clock image opens in a browser tab.

+> [!Note]
-Note: The object is encrypted, but while it displays, it has to be decrypted.
+> The object is encrypted, but while it displays, it has to be decrypted.
 The service handles this decryption transparently.

-In this task, you reviewed the encryption settings on the bucket.
-You then uploaded an object to the bucket and accessed the object by using a public link for the object.
+In this task, We reviewed the encryption settings on the bucket.
+Then uploaded an object to the bucket and accessed the object by using a public link for the object.
 Amazon S3 transparently decrypted the object before displaying it in the browser.